Johnny-Codes/autoplus/README.md

 }
 ```

-To create a sale send a @POST request with this data:
+To create a sale send a POST request with this data:

 ```
 {